chhinsras/fluentpos/README.md

 You can use these credentials to generate jwt tokens in the `api/identity/tokens` endpoint.

+#### Running Angular

+- Navigate to fluentpos\src\client via terminal.
+- Run `npm install` to install all the required packages
+- Run `ng serve`
+- Navigate to localhost:4200 on your browser

 ### Note

 Since fluentpos is in it's early development stage, I have not been able to write detailed documentation about the implementation.
 You can expect quite a lot of content around this architecture on my blog [@codewithmukesh](https://codewithmukesh.com/) in the upcoming days.